countable-web/open-source-corporation/marketing/SOCIAL MEDIA.md

 - Wherever possible, use colours close to Countable's brand colours (blues, blue-greens, black and white)

 Re: Clients' privacy:
-- No posting screenshots of code.
+- No posting screenshots of code
-- Some clients' work is private, so always check with Clrk before posting it.
+- Some clients' work is private, so always check with Clark before posting it
-- Anything already public should be ok.
+- Anything already public should be ok